AKSW/LSQ/README-NEW.md

-## New features in LSQ 2
+## New features in LSQ2

-* Java API - LSQ Java domain views based on Jena Resource subclasses
+* Java API to access the generated RDF
-* Format probing
+* Automatic log format probing
+* Support for costumizable prefix sources
-* Standalone log rdfization
+* Greatly simplified log rdfization
-* A-priori deduplication
+* Greatly improved scalability on query deduplication
 * Consolidated command line interface tool
+* Output data backward compatible (no changes in output data model)
+* Query strings are now hashed using sha256 and the full hash string is used.
+Before we used the first 8 hex chars of MD5 but that caused a noticable number of clashes.

 ### Probing for best matching format